Safety & Side Effects of Regenerative Injections: What Patients Should Know

 What Are Regenerative Injections?

-Regenerative injections are advanced medical therapies that use natural biologic substances to help the body heal itself.
-These treatments aim to stimulate tissue repair, reduce inflammation, and increase function, without surgery or long-term reliance on pharmaceuticals.
+Regenerative injections are non-surgical treatments that use natural biologic substances from your own body to reduce pain and inflammation, support tissue repair, and help improve function, without surgery or long-term reliance on pharmaceuticals.

 Types of regenerative injections

-- Platelet-Rich Plasma (PRP): Involves concentrating platelets from your own blood and injecting them into an injured area.
-Platelets contain growth factors that promote tissue healing and regeneration.
+• Platelet-Rich Plasma (PRP): Concentrated platelets from your own blood, injected into the affected area.
+Platelets contain growth factors that may help reduce pain and support tissue repair.

 How Do Regenerative Injections Work?